Privacy.

 What we store

-• The list link and edit link path segments.
+- The list link and edit link path segments.
+The edit link path is what authorizes editing.

 That's the complete inventory.
 Anything that isn't named here, the site didn't ask for and doesn't have.